-Use the 'scope to measure the time required to rise to a value of $(V+ - V-)(1-e^{-1})$.
+Use the vertical cursors of your DPO to measure the time required to rise to a value of $(V+ - V-)(1-e^{-1})$.
 Accuracy in this measurement is improved if the pattern nearly fills the screen.
 This rise time must be equal to τ .
 Compare with the calculated value of τ .